 “The internet is really slow today.
 I’m sure IT is working on it.
 I hope IT is working on it.
 Wait, IT knows, right?”

-Perhaps you or your co-workers ask similar questions within your organizations.
+Perhaps employees ask similar questions in your organization.
 Communicating technical errors can cause stress, frustration, and even chaos within the workplace.

 While technicians try their best to address users’ issues, it can be difficult to keep everyone informed on everything they’d like to know.
-Throw in the fact that they all prefer different forms of communication, and now the task is impossible.
+Throw in the fact that they all prefer different forms of communication, and perhaps operate on different business hours, and now the task is impossible.